ArthurSobreira/42_Inception/README.md

 ## Summary

-> <i>The tenth project in the 42sp fundamentals track, <strong>NetPractice</strong>, is about to configure small-scale networks divided into some levels, <i>
+> <i>The thirteenth project in the 42sp fundamentals track, <strong>Inception</strong>, is about to configure small-scale infrastructure </i>
+> <i>containing three services: a WordPress site, that uses MariaDB as a database, and Nginx as a web server, all these services must have </i>
+> <i>their own Dockerfile and a Docker Compose that runs and configures all of them. </i>